Money after the wedding—Checklists and tips

 • Legal documents, including wills, power of attorney forms, and trust documents.

-• Social Security card (you may want to do this first, since it’s often used as proof for later verifications).
+• Social Security card.
+(You may want to do this first, since it’s often used as verification for other updates.)

-• Driver’s license (you may want to do this next, for the same reason as above).
+• Driver’s license.
+(You may want to do this second, for the same reason as above.)

 • Passport.